andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_Overview.rst

 Overview
 ********

-This module will introduce you to functional connectivity, the correlation in BOLD signal between two distinct regions of the brain.
+This module will introduce you to functional connectivity, the correlation in :ref:`BOLD signal <SPM_02_Stats_HRF_History>` between two distinct regions of the brain.
 This correlation can be analyzed when the subject is doing a task (i.e., **task-based connectivity**), or when the subject is at rest - relaxed and alert, but not doing any particular task (i.e., **resting-state connectivity**).

 In the following tutorials, you will learn how to perform resting-state connectivity analyses on a sample dataset.
 We will use the `CONN toolbox <https://www.nitrc.org/projects/conn>`__ to run the analyses, which includes both creating correlation maps for each voxel of the brain, and generating **connectomes** that visualize the strength of the connectivity between different regions.